The Two-Year-Old: That Chewy! That Chewy! That Chewy, daddy!

 Some people call it indoctrination; we call it intentional parenting.

-Why are you making me root for a cursed team, and
+I have two questions for you: Why are you making me root for a cursed team, and do you realize I have no idea how to sit upright? |

 There's just something about involving your children in the things you love.
 Maggie and Ceci, as young as they are, know how happy it makes their daddy to hear them root for the Cubbies or to snuggle with them after a long day at work and watch Tony and Michael - our kids are on a first-name basis - on Pardon the Interruption.
 We can't wait to take them to their first baseball game, their first concert.
 The thought of teaching my girls to play pool, as my dad taught me, makes me giddy.
 And I can't lie, I look forward to educating my children on the difference between good beer and crappy beer once they're legal.